 Yinyin Yuan joined the ICR in 2012 as the leader of the Computational Pathology and Integrative Genomics team.
 Currently, her team is part of the Centre for Evolution and Cancer and the Division of Molecular Pathology.
 Her team develops computational approaches to study tumours as evolving ecosystems by fusing digital pathology, bioinformatics and ecological statistics.

-Her research focuses on the emerging concept that tumours are complex, evolving ecosystems with dynamic crosstalks between cancer and normal cells, instead of static collections of cancer subclones.
-Studying the relationships between cancer cells and its ecological environment allows for development of new and effective therapeutic interventions, analogous to draining the swamps to help eradicate malaria.
+Her research focuses on the emerging concept that tumours are complex, evolving ecosystems with dynamic crosstalk among cancer, immune and normal cells.
+Studying the complex relationships between cancer cells and their natural habitats allows for development of new and effective therapeutic interventions, analogous to draining the swamps to help eradicate malaria.

-Her postdoctoral work in cancer bioinformatics at the Cancer Research UK Cambridge Institute focused on the discovery of new subtypes of breast cancer using large-scale machine learning and image processing on molecular data and pathological images.
-From 2010-12 she served as a member of the governing body at Wolfson College, University of Cambridge.
+Her postdoctoral work in cancer bioinformatics at the Cancer Research UK Cambridge Institute focused on the discovery of new subtypes in 2,000 breast cancers using large-scale machine learning and image processing on molecular data and pathological images.
+From 2010-2012 she served as a member of the governing body at Wolfson College, University of Cambridge.
 Outside work, she is a keen hiker and rock climber.